DataScienceSpecialization/courses/06_StatisticalInference/01_03_Expectations/index.md

 ## Continuous random variables

 - For a continuous random variable, $X$, with density, $f$, the expected value is again exactly the center of mass of the density
-- The rules that expected values have to follow stay the same

 ---